-Outside of the office Kylie is a keen golfer, and has the undisputed best swing of the entire BATForce team.
+Outside of the office Kylie is a keen golfer, and has the undisputed straightest swing of the entire BATForce team.

 Stephen has extensive marketing expertise across a range of industries in both B2C and B2B markets.
 A digital marketing and copy specialist, Stephen has found that working for the not-for-profit sector within the Greater Geelong Community is rewarding and fulfilling in ways not common to other marketing roles.

-When he's not strategising and executing a BATForce marketing campaign, Stephen loves skiing, playing the guitar and walking his dog Max at Ocean Grove Main Beach.
+When he's not strategising, executing a BATForce marketing campaign or answering Kylie's many questions, Stephen loves skiing, playing the guitar and walking his dog Max at Ocean Grove Main Beach.